LenovoLegionToolkit-Team/ZenStates-Core/README.md

 # ZenStates-Core

+> [!NOTE]
+> This repository is a pure NuGet packaging fork of the original [ZenStates-Core](https://github.com/irusanov/ZenStates-Core) library, with zero changes to the source code.
+It exists solely for the convenience of the [Lenovo Legion Toolkit](https://github.com/LenovoLegionToolkit-Team/LenovoLegionToolkit) project.

 This project aims to provide a common functions for full SMU control on AMD Zen platform.
 The library is used in ZenTimings and ZenStates projects.